steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

     - [6.1 Install npm dependencies](#61-install-npm-dependencies)
     - [6.2 Start the frontend APP](#62-start-the-frontend-app)
   - [6.3 Use the APP](#63-use-the-app)

+The following instructions assume MacOS is being used)

 ## 1. Setup PostgreSQL locally